-Possible Action: Explore available campaigns and encourage everyone on the team to participate in at least one, either individually or as a unit.
+Possible Action: Explore available campaigns and encourage participation in at least one, either individually or as a unit.

 ACTION PLANNING - STRATEGY & PLANNING

 This action planning activity will help your department, faculty, or unit identify potential actions.

 As a group, review the topic statements below and consider whether each is true for your faculty, department, or unit.
 Circle those that do not feel true.